sbnb-irb/chemical-checker/README.md

     1.1.
 Open your browser, paste the URL that the script has produced.

     1.2.
-Start a new notebook (on the top right jupyter page click New -> Python )
+Start a new notebook (on the top right Jupyter page click New -> Python )

     1.3.
 Type `import chemicalchecker`